Learn About The Law

-1. to knowingly sell or offer for sale, any drug sold over-the-counter without the need of a prescription, later than the date, if any, marked upon the label as indicative of the date beyond which the contents cannot be expected beyond reasonable doubt to be safe and effective; provided, however, that when such drug is identified as an outdated drug by segregation from regular stock or by other means, the holding of such drug beyond its expiration date shall not be deemed a violation of this section.
+(a) to knowingly sell or offer for sale, any drug or cosmetic sold over-the-counter without the need of a prescription, later than the date, if any, marked upon the label as indicative of the date beyond which the contents cannot be expected beyond reasonable doubt to be safe and effective; provided, however, that when such drug or cosmetic is identified as an outdated drug or cosmetic by segregation from regular stock or by other means, the holding of such drug or cosmetic beyond its expiration date shall not be deemed a violation of this section.
 When the expiration date is expressed by month and year, the expiration date shall be the last day of the month indicated; or

-2. to knowingly alter, mutilate, destroy, obliterate or remove by means of a price sticker or otherwise the whole or any part of the expiration date displayed on the label or packaging of any over-the-counter drug.
+(b) to knowingly alter, mutilate, destroy, obliterate, obstruct or remove by means of a price sticker or otherwise the whole or any part of the label or packaging, including, where applicable, the expiration date displayed thereon, of any over-the-counter drug or cosmetic.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.